Investing

 • Open an investment account with a platform that accepts expats.

-• Choose the Vanguard exchange traded funds (ETFs) you want to invest in (more on this below).
+• Choose the funds you want to invest in (more on this below).

-• Log in to your account and purchase shares in your chosen ETFs.
+• Log in to your account and purchase shares in your chosen funds.

 • Repeat whenever you have fresh money to invest.